layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-service-meshes-for-developers/advance-concepts-of-service-meshes/expose-services/_index.md

 ---
-docType: "Chapter"
+id: "expose-services"
-chapterTitle: "Exposing services through Istio Ingress Gateway"
+title: "Expose services through Istio Ingress Gateway"
 description: "In this chapter, you will learn how to expose services in a service mesh using Istio Ingress Gateway, allowing external access to your applications."
-lectures: 12
 weight: 3
-title: "Expose services through Istio Ingress Gateway"
-id: "expose-services"
 ---

 {{< chapterstyle >}}